 A good website should also follow essential rules of the grid.
 The grid is all about proportion.
 A sophisticated use of grids always accompanies good graphic design.
 The concept of dividing the elements of a composition into a distinct mathematical pattern is as old as the days of Pythagoras.
 The golden ratio or divine proportion was a pattern that occurred so often in nature that it was given this name by Pythagoras and his school.
 The application of this divine ratio to graphic design postulates that generally compositions that are divided by lines which are proportionate to the golden or divine ratio are aesthetically superior.
 In that sense, this divine proportion gives us logical guidelines for the design of layouts that are visually appealing.

-If we simplify the golden ratio we arrive at the Rule of Thirds which states that a line that is bisected by the golden ratio gets divided into two sections one of which is approximately twice the size of the other.
+We discussed with several website development company professionals to simplify the concept of golden ratio.
+If we analyze the golden ratio, we arrive at the Rule of Thirds which states that a line that is bisected by the golden ratio gets divided into two sections one of which is approximately twice the size of the other.
 If we divide our layout into thirds we get a simple grid work in place where we can lay out the various elements of our composition.
 That in turn can lead to a well structured web page anatomy.